Cartesian Coordinate System

 Cartesian Plane, Coordinates, and Lines

 A Cartesian plane is defined by two perpendicular number lines, X and Y. It extends to infinity in both directions.
-It has a center usually denoted by O.
+It has a centre usually denoted by O.

 The horizontal line is called X-axis while the vertical line is called Y-axis.